takaaki-mizuno/webapp-generator/README.md

  ┃ ┣ 📂open_api_spec
  ┃ ┣ 📂template
  ```
+This tool is developed by following [Standard Go project layout](https://github.com/golang-standards/project-layout)

 <!-- GETTING STARTED -->
 ## Getting Started

-You can use MacOS, Linux or Windows as operating system.
+You can use MacOS, Linux or Windows as operating system to use this tool.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites
 1. Make sure [Git](https://git-scm.com/downloads) is installed.
 To verify that you've installed Git by opening a command prompt and typing the following command that  prints the installed version of Git.